-Within the framework of Minnesota Statutes 136A.25 - 136A.42, the Authority works to assist educational institutions primarily through the issuance of tax-exempt debt obligations on their behalf.
+Within the framework of Minnesota statues 136A.25-136A.42, the Authority works to assist educational institutions primarily through the issuance of tax-exempt debt obligations on their behalf.
 The Authority also actively seeks to develop financing programs that may be of benefit to institutions and shall make its staff and technical resources available to institutions whenever the application of those resources may prove beneficial in the development or implementation of institutional debt financing plans.
 The Authority shall, where appropriate, actively seek to have laws and regulations amended to empower the Authority to provide such assistance.
-The Authority will also endeavor to inform and update the representatives of the institutions on the current regulations and strategies of debt financing.
+The Authority will also endeavor to inform and update the representatives and strategies of debt financing.

 The Authority shall conduct its activities in strict accordance with all applicable laws and regulations.
-The Authority will not act as a regulatory body with respect to the internal policies and activities, financial or otherwise, of any educational institution, except as may be required by law and prudent fiscal policy in the course of providing assistance to such educational institutions.
+The Authority will not act as a regulatory body with respect to the internal policies and activities, financial or otherwise, of any educational institution, expect as may be required by law and prudent fiscal policy in the course of providing assistance to such educational institutions.

-For the Year Ended June 30, 2016
+For the Fiscal Year Ended June 30, 2017

-Letter from the Chair
+Letter from the Chair 2

-MHEFA Members
+MHEFA Members 2

-Colleges and Universities with Bond Issues Outstanding3
+Colleges and Universities with Bond Issues Outstanding 3

-Independent Auditor's Report6
+Independent Auditor's Report 7

-Management's Discussion and Analysis 8
+Management's Discussion and Analysis 9

 Basic Financial Statements

-Statement of Net Position 2
+Statement of Net Position 14

-Statement of Revenues, Expenses and Changes in Net Position 3
+State of Revenues, Expenses and

+Changes in Net Position 15

-Statement of Cash Flows14 ļ
+Statement of Cash Flows 16

-Notes to the Financial Statements ;
+Notes to the Financial Statements 17